If you are serious about playing a keyboard or composing you are inevitably going to look for a full, 88 key controller at some point.

 Not to mention that hammer action keys are really expensive compared to semi-weighted keys.

 Going back to the initial question, if you really want to be a serious player then yes, you’ll need such a keyboard.
-If you want to play and write complex music, yes, you’ll need such keyboard.
+If you want to play and write complex music, yes, you’ll need such a keyboard.

 And you probably know that already.